OsamaAlRashed/EasyRefreshToken/README.md

 With EasyRefreshToken, you can integrate refresh token functionality into your ASP.NET Core applications without the need to write complex code or manage token-related logic manually.
 It simplifies the process of refreshing access tokens and ensures a secure and seamless user experience.

-It support .Net5, .Net6, and .Net7
+EasyRefreshToken supports .Net5, .Net6, and .Net7
 ## Features

 - Automatic management of refresh tokens and token expiration.